Ichbinjoe/blog.ibj.io/content/post/syncookies-and-cuda.md

 multiple variably sized blocks of data across a network.

-When a 'client' wishes to open a connection to a 'server' of a service, there is a specific handshake (defined by RFC793) which occurs:
+When a 'client' wishes to open a connection to a 'server' of a service, there is a specific handshake (defined by RFC793, page 31) which occurs:

 ```
       TCP A                                                TCP B